Progress report for OW20-353

 Seth Matlick, Vida Verde Farms, Albuquerque, NM

-Seth Matlick is a mixed vegetable farmer, providing produce for restaurants and selling at local farmer’s markets.
+Seth Matlick is a mixed vegetable farmer, providing produce for restaurants and selling at local farmers markets.
 His breeding goal involves extending the growing season of lettuce further into the summer.
 His customers would enjoy buying lettuce heads later into summer, but many varieties of lettuce turn bitter and bolt due to the high heat.
-In order to work towards obtaining lettuce varieties that can resist bolting during heat stress, we began a variety trial at the Jose Fernandez Memorial Garden (JFMG) at NMSU campus in Las Cruces, NM.
+In order to work towards obtaining lettuce varieties that can resist bolting during heat stress, we began a variety trial at the Jose Fernandez Garden (JFG) at the NMSU campus in Las Cruces, NM.

 The main goal of the lettuce variety trial was to identify lines with the highest heat tolerance.
 We selected eight different varieties claimed to be heat tolerant from multiple seed sources/companies (Table 1).
 To push the boundaries of heat tolerance, we planted a second trial of the same varieties to measure performance under higher heat in late spring/early summer.
 Each variety was grown in three replicated plots of 20 ft., organized in a randomized complete block design.

 Lettuce yields were greater in the second trial.
 Lettuce size at maturity did not differ between successions.
 The improved performance of the second planting is most likely due to the correct timing between seeding and transplanting.
 The first trial had a severe delay in planting time due to weather conditions.
 Looking at both plantings, some varieties stood out for particular characteristics.
-Taste notes on each variety at harvest across both successions proved 7JFG20 (Anuenue) as the sweetest and least bitter of the eight varieties.
-In terms of heat tolerance, measured by latest time to bolting, the best performer was 3JFG20 (Mikola RG X).
+Taste notes on each variety at harvest across both successions indicated that 7JFG20 (Anuenue) was the sweetest and least bitter of the eight varieties.
+In terms of heat tolerance, measured by latest time to bolting, the best performer was 3JFG20 (Mikola).
 Two other varieties, 1JFG20 (Parris Island Cos) and 6JFG20 (Sparx), were scored relatively high across all variables.

-We left the best lettuce performers to bolt and set seed.
+Seed was saved from the best non-patented lettuce cultivars.
 Due to high self-pollination in lettuce, short distance isolation is enough to keep seed pure.
-This fact allows us to save seed directly in the field (Figure 2).
-The seed saved from the top four varieties (Anuenue, Mikola RG X, Parris Island Cos, and Sparx) are currently being planted and transplanted at Vida Verde Farms (Spring 2021).
-Each variety will be planted in three replicate plots, ten feet in length, with 25 heads per plot.
-The lettuce will be assessed for yield, quality, and bolting time.
-Seed will be saved from the late bolting individuals for planting in future trials of 2022.
-The variety trials are being repeated at the JFMG in Las Cruces in Spring 2021 as well to obtain enough data for submission to a peer reviewed journal.
+This fact allows us to save seed directly in the field.
+Seed saved, or purchased, for the top four varieties (Anuenue, Mikola, Parris Island Cos, and Sparx) were planted and transplanted at Vida Verde Farms (Spring 2021).
+Each variety was planted in three replicate plots, ten feet in length, with 25 heads per plot.
+The planned evaluation was assessment for yield, quality, and bolting time, with seed saving (unpatented cultivars) from the late bolting individuals for planting in future trials of 2022.
+The variety trial was repeated at the JFG in Las Cruces in spring 2021 as well to obtain enough data for submission to a peer reviewed journal.

-Anjel Ortiz is a farmer in the northern part of New Mexico, producing vegetables for local non-profits servicing the community, and for sale at local markets.
-Anjel is striving to develop the traits of a famous landrace chile, “Chimayo.”
+Anjel Ortiz is a farmer in the northern part of New Mexico, producing vegetables for local non-profits servicing the community and for sale at local markets.
+Anjel is striving to develop the traits of a famous landrace chile, ‘Chimayó.’
 This type of chile pepper has a small pod relative to larger NM pod-types.
-It is adapted to a high, dry climate and short growing season.
-Ultimately, he hopes to be the steward for this germplasm.
+It is adapted to a high elevation, dry climate and short growing season.
+Ultimately, he hopes to be a steward for this germplasm.
 Thus, learning genetic isolation and plant selection techniques are imperative for his goal.
-In 2020, Anjel planted about 500 plants each from 5 different seed sources provide by various families in the Chimayo region.
-Unlike many other chile growers, Anjel continues to seed his chile directly into the soil.
-This method dates back generations in Chimayo.
+In 2020, Anjel planted about 500 plants each from five different seed sources provide by various families in the Chimayó region.
+Unlike many other chile growers, Anjel continues to sow his chile seed directly into the soil, using a method that dates back generations in Chimayó.
 In order to foster the traits that allow this variety to be hardy in the short growing season and cool weather, he continues to grow it in the cultural fashion in which it was developed.
-Through his experience and the knowledge of the community, he made selections of 14 plants that held phenotypic characteristics most like the classic “Chimayo” chile pepper.
-During our visit to his farm, we provided him with guidance on using cloth netting to prevent pollinators from causing outcrossing with his selections.
-This involves removing all fruit and open flowers before covering, to ensure future developed fruit is selfed.
-This year, he will be planting 100 individuals from seed of each single plant selection.
-Observations and assessments of uniformity will be made during the season.
-Depending on amount of segregation in the populations, more seed cages will be utilized for a second round of single plant selections.
+Through his experience and the knowledge of the community, he made selections of 14 plants that held phenotypic characteristics most like the classic ‘Chimayó‘chile pepper.
+During our visit to his farm, we provided him with guidance on using insect netting to prevent pollinators from causing outcrossing with his selections.
+This involves removing all fruit and open flowers before covering to ensure future developed fruit is self-pollinated.
+In 2021, he planted 100 individuals from seed of each single plant selection.
+Observations and assessments of uniformity were planned for the season, with a second round of single plant selections.
 In 2021, his fields did not do well due to drought stress caused by acequia issues.
 The few rows he has remaining performed well, and may even be drought tolerant.
 In 2022, he will have a retention pond and drip system set up to prevent this issue from happening again.

 David Archuleta, Herbal & Chile Creations, Alcalde, NM

 David Archuleta is a farmer, herbalist, and healer with a plot of land in northern New Mexico.
-He provides produce and herbal supplements at a local farmer’s market and for the surrounding community.
-He is currently working on developing high yielding, good tasting, appropriately shaped chile peppers resulting from a cross between “Chimayo” and “Espanola Improved.”
-The variety “Espanola Improved” comes from the breeding program at NMSU, release in 1984.
+He provides produce and herbal supplements at a local farmers market and for the surrounding community.
+He is currently working on developing high yielding, good tasting, appropriately shaped chile peppers resulting from a cross between ’Chimayó‘ and ’Espanola Improved.’
+The variety ’Espanola Improved’ comes from a 1984 NMSU breeding program release.
 This chile exhibits early maturity, producing long, thin pods with broad shoulders.
-The cross results in a small size pepper, with somewhat wrinkled skin, and a characteristic thickness and taste (Figure 3).
-The segregation among his population is high, so our goal is to make single plant selections, using cloth mesh bags.
-Eventually, we hope to bring uniformity to the breeding line and consistently high yields.
-In 2020, fourteen single plant selections were covered with cloth bags to obtain selfed seed (Figure 4).
-This resulting seed will be planted in plots of >100 plants per selection in spring 2021.
+The cross results in a small size pepper, with somewhat wrinkled skin, and a characteristic thickness and taste.
+The segregation among his population is high, so our goal is to make single plant selections, using insect-excluding mesh bags.
+The long-term goal is to bring uniformity and consistently high yields to the breeding line.

 Miguel Santistevan, Sol Feliz Farm, Taos, NM

-Miguel Santistevan is a farmer and teacher that practices seed saving and permaculture on his small farm in northern NM.
-His seed saving project involves the “Melon Mexicano.”
-This type of melon has remained a staple in his family for generations (Figure 5).
+Miguel Santistevan is a farmer and teacher who practices seed saving and permaculture on his small farm in northern NM.
+His seed saving project involves the ’Melon Mexicano.’
+This type of melon has remained a staple in his family for generations.
 He obtained the seed recently, and after growing it out, realized that it had outcrossed with other melons such as honeydew.
 The original seed for this project came from the true-to-type melon.
 This is because its characteristic fruit shape, aesthetic, and flesh have shown dramatic levels of segregation in the population.
-Thus, our project focuses on rescuing the phenotype of the “Melon Mexicano” from this existing germplasm.
+Thus, our project focuses on rescuing the phenotype of the ’Melon Mexicano‘ from this existing germplasm.
 The goal of this project was to stabilize the genetics or otherwise obtain phenotypic consistency within the population over generations.
 The original seed for this project came from the true-to-type melon on the right, center (Figure 9).
 Subsequent experience with this seed stock indicates phenotypes that vary in the rind texture and flesh color of the fruits.
 It is thought that these variations originated from cross-pollination with cantaloupe and honeydew in the past, or prior to 2007, but likely much earlier.
 In 2019, true-to-type melons still exhibit phenotypes from hybridization with cantaloupe and honeydew in the color of the flesh (Figure 10).
 In 2020, irrigation was disrupted and only a few plants survived to maturity.
 Of those plants, a few had the phenotype of interest.
 Those seeds were collected and saved for planting in late spring 2021.
-Each seed will be brought to maturity to maximize the selection population in 2021.
-The plants resembling the expected phenotype will be selfed and crossed with similar individuals.
+Each fruit was brought to maturity to maximize the selection population in 2021.
+The plants resembling the expected phenotype were self-pollinated and crossed with similar individuals.
 Only this seed will be saved for planting in 2022.

 Ramon Sias, Sias Growers, Corrales, NM

 Ramon Sias is a mixed vegetable grower in central New Mexico, near Albuquerque.
-He grows produce for farmer’s markets and bulk selling within the community.
-He has developed a green chile variety known as “Corrales Native.”
-This fruit has a longer and thinner phenotype compared to traditional NM green chile such as “Big Jim.”
-The taste and look of “Corrales Native” green chile has attracted buyers due to its special quality.
+He grows produce for farmers markets and bulk selling within the community.
+He has developed a green chile variety known as ’Corrales Native.’
+This fruit has a longer and thinner phenotype compared to traditional NM green chile such as ’Big Jim.’
+The taste and look of ’Corrales Native’ green chile has attracted buyers due to its special quality characteristics.
 Recently, the germplasm has become contaminated with commercial variety genetics due to accidental cross-pollination.
-This project aims to preserve the phenotype of “Corrales Native” amidst neighboring farmers growing commercial varieties.
-During the farm visit, we made selections and bagged 14 different plants with desired fruit characteristics, healthy and vigorous growth, and high yield (Figures 6, 7).
+This project aims to preserve the phenotype of ’Corrales Native’ amidst neighboring farmers growing commercial varieties.
+During the farm visit, we made selections and bagged 14 different plants with desired fruit characteristics, healthy and vigorous growth, and high yield (Figure 13).

 Later in the season, an outbreak of Fusarium Wilt occurred in the field.
 Due to this, many plants did not mature fully, and seed may have been scarce from some of the selections.
-In 2021, all the seeds from the surviving plants will be planted (100 plants for each selection), for further plant selection and seed saving to preserve the “Corrales Native” phenotype.
+In 2021, all the seeds from the surviving plants were planted (100 plants for each selection) for further plant selection and seed saving to preserve the ’Corrales Native‘ phenotype (Figure 14).